Spring (political party): Platform

 The core ideology of the party revolved around issues such as women’s rights, equality, creating a better community, bringing the European Union closer to the citizens, civic participation, increasing green politics and animal rights, rights of disabled people, innovative education, better public transport, better healthcare and establishment of the Justice and Reconciliation Commission.
-It was described as a libertarian party, and postulated abolition of religious education, permissive aborton laws, and green energy policies.
+It was described as a libertarian party, and postulated abolition of religious education, permissive abortion laws, and green energy policies.

 On world view issues, Spring took a liberal stance by proposing to introduce civil partnerships for opposite-sex and same-sex couples as well as the legalisation of same-sex marriage and abortion up to 12 weeks of pregnancy, along with state-funded IVF, total separation of church and state, and abolition of the so-called Church Fund.
 In a TV interview for TVN24, Biedroń stated that the cost of his party's programme will be 35 billion PLN.

 On the environment, the party leader Biedroń proposed fighting smog by closing all mines by 2035, departing from coal and switching to renewable sources of energy.
 He also postulated protection of animal rights and called for the creation of an office of the Advocate of Natural Rights.
 The party proposed to introduce obligatory anti-violence education and sex education in all types of schools, as well as doubling the number of hours during which English is taught in schools.
 Furthermore, the party wanted to remove religious education classes from schools.
 Spring demanded the deglomeration of civil servant offices from Warsaw to other smaller cities.